 Progress and Ongoing Efforts

-A major milestone has been reached in Early Childhood Education and Care (ECEC), where more Aboriginal and/or Torres Strait Islander children are accessing quality early learning than ever before.
-By investing in culturally responsive and inclusive programs, strengthening community led solutions, and fostering strong partnerships, we are laying the foundation for lifelong learning and success.
+A major milestone has been reached in early childhood education and care, with more Aboriginal and/or Torres Strait Islander children accessing quality early learning than ever before.
+Through culturally responsive and inclusive programs, community led approaches and strong partnerships, the department is helping build strong foundations for identity, belonging, lifelong learning and success.

-Through Skills & Workforce Programs, a Community of Practice has been established, bringing together Aboriginal owned and operated training organisations in partnership with the NSW Aboriginal Education Consultative Group (AECG).
-This collaboration is shaping training programs that reinforce self determination and give communities greater control over education and training pathways.
+Through Skills and Workforce programs, a Community of Practice has been established with Aboriginal owned and operated training organisations, in partnership with the NSW Aboriginal Education Consultative Group Inc. This collaboration supports self determination by giving communities greater influence over education, training and employment pathways.

 Key actions include:

-• Embedding Aboriginal and/or Torres Strait Islander knowledge and perspectives into the curriculum, so all students benefit from inclusive and meaningful learning experiences.
+• embedding Aboriginal and/or Torres Strait Islander knowledges, histories and perspectives across curriculum and learning

-• Fostering strong relationships with Aboriginal and/or Torres Strait Islander families and communities to create a supportive and engaging school environment.
+• strengthening relationships with Aboriginal and/or Torres Strait Islander families and communities

-• These efforts are aimed at creating culturally inclusive, and responsive learning environments where Aboriginal and/or Torres Strait Islander students feel valued and supported to succeed.
+Together, these efforts are helping create culturally responsive and inclusive learning environments where Aboriginal and/or Torres Strait Islander learners feel valued, connected and supported to succeed.

 Category: